I’m so excited to share these Cars bedroom ideas with you – my son LOVED them!

 Since I’m kind of a sucker for sentiment, and, up until this point, ALL his stuffed animals have sentiment, I had to devise a storage solution.
 They were literally lining the walls of his room like some secret army about to attack.

 “Uh, you did what in your cup?”

 No, the Piston Cup.
 The trophy to beat all trophies!
 (If you have a kid that worships CARS, anyway.)
-Find out how to create your own Piston Cup!

 I really wanted to abuse my Cricut (especially my Disney Cricut cartridges) to make some unique wall art for J’s room.
 Even if you don’t have a cutting machine, you can still pull off something similar using stencils and paint or with some scissors, time, and effort.